© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Arundel Castle is a scheduled monument protected by Historic England under reference 1012500.
 View the official record →

-Arundel Castle is a motte-and-bailey fortress founded in the late eleventh century following the Norman Conquest of 1066, established by Roger de Montgomery as one of the principal strongholds of the Rape of Arundel.
+Arundel Castle is a fortified residence in West Sussex that originated as a Norman motte-and-bailey castle founded in the late eleventh century, likely established shortly after the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012500.

 Arundel Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012500.